High Court Judges Can't Be Discriminated Based On Source Of Appointment, All Entitled To Same Service Benefits: Supreme Court

 The Court, while holding above, quashed the impugned letter dated December 13, 2022 and passed the following directions :

-(7) All judges of HC irrespective of the source from which they are drawn are entrusted with the same constitutional function of discharging the same duties of adjudication under the law. once appointed their birthmarks are obliterated and any attempt to make a distinction between judges either for the purpose of determining their conditions of service or any form of retiral dues would be unconstitutional.
+(vii) All judges of the High Court, irrespective of the source from which they are drawn, are entrusted with the same constitutional function of discharging duties of adjudication under the law.
+Once appointed as judges of the High Court, their birthmarks stand obliterated and any attempt to make a distinction between judges, either for the purpose of determining their conditions of service while in service or any form of retiral dues would be unconstitutional.

 The bench also directed that all the GPF accounts for the petitioners be opened w.e.f the date of their appointments into which contributions shall be credited at par with all other High Court judges.
 It was clarified that presently, no direction is given for the transfer of the contributory fund under the NPS to GPF as sought by the petitioners.